UnitTestBot/UTBotPythonSBFT2024/README.md

 Configuration is set in `python_tool_competition_2024_utbot_python/config.py`.

 You can specify the time budget with the option `TIMEOUT`.
-Now it is set to 300 seconds.
+Now it is set to 380 seconds.
 The tool will probably spend all given time.
+Sometimes it can exceed this limit a little.

 ## Development